Website icon Xpert.Digital

 1. Identification of innovation potential

-2. Spinning out into a startup environment
+2. Spin-off into a startup environment

-3. Cultivating the startup mentality
+3. Cultivating a startup mentality

 4. Development and testing

-New ideas, products or services are developed and tested in this protected space.
+New ideas, products, or services are developed and tested in this protected space.

 5. Reintegration